hyperledger-labs/splice/cluster/README.md

 1. **Migrate:** Merge a PR against the target deployment branch (s.a.: [operator deployments](#operator-deployments)) that modifies the following config for your target cluster:
    * in `config.yaml` change `synchronizerMigration.active` to `synchronizerMigration.legacy`
    * in `config.yaml` change `synchronizerMigration.upgrade` to `synchronizerMigration.active`
-   * in `config.yaml` set `synchronizerMigration.active.migrateFrom` to the migration ID we're migrating away from
+   * in `config.yaml` set `synchronizerMigration.active.migratingFrom` to the migration ID we're migrating away from
-   * Set the following environment variables for your target cluster:
+   * deploy the operator from the deployment branch where you updated the configuration
-     * `export CHARTS_VERSION=` the version we're migrating to (current one in case of disaster recovery)
+   * sync the migration config found in `config.yaml` on all the branches referenced in any migrations `releaseReference` (this just ensure that some metrics are labeled as expected for still running migrations, and that it removes all the deployments for archived migrations)
 1. Wait for the operator to apply your changes from the migrate step.
    The deployments might fail or time out if too few SVs have completed the migration to unpause the new domain.
    (Check the logs of failing pods to be sure that there is no other problem.)